 Configure AM for CTS-based sessions:

-Log in to the platform console as the
+Log in to the Identity Platform admin UI as the

 amadminuser.
 For details, see AM Services.